Well-being, tasks and development

 • Well-being and job satisfaction

-• Future tasks and competence development
+• Future career and competency developmen

 Please also consider whether you have reached the development objectives and completed the activities you agreed on during the last SDD.
 Also consider different competence development opportunities.